Vycodin/2420_assign2/readme.md

     you can continously refresh the browser and you should see 2 different responses in accordance to the two different servers which are running slightly different "index.html" and "index.js" files.

 8.3<br>
-    Congratulations You have completed this tutorial and created your own reverse proxy server!
+    Congratulations You have completed this tutorial and created your own reverse proxy server!!!